 Help!
 I've Dislocated My Kneecap...
 Now What?

-However when it actually did happen, I couldn't have asked for a worst time.
+However when it actually did happen, I couldn't have asked for it to take place at a worse time.

 I sat there for a good five minutes massaging my leg.
 It did hurt more than the usual popping out.
 But I really didn't have time to focus on it.
 I had to get my daughter.